Reducing or Eliminating Phone Expenses

 Google Voice is an innovative service from Google that gives you a free U.S. phone number with area code of your choice that acts as your permanent U.S. phone number that never changes.
 It is designed to work with other phone numbers (e.g., cell number, home/work landline number, or VOIP number) that can change depending on your provider so you can switch providers frequently to always get the best deals and never have to worry about being able to keep or port your number over to a new provider or the fees associated with that.
 You also do not have to worry about updating all your contacts and account contact information whenever you do change providers or phone numbers.
 When someone dials your Google Voice number (from any cell phone, landline, or VOIP line), it will ring any other number you have associated with it so you do not have to be at your computer to receive the call.
 You simply pick up your cell phone, home/work landline phone, or VOIP phone.
 The Google Voice number also comes with free voicemail service, email notifications of voicemails (and their text transcripts), allow you to define which phones ring based on who’s calling, and even let you ListenInTM on voicemail before answering the call.

 To make calls using Google Voice, you must be logged into Google Voice (or your Gmail) on your computer or set up the Google Voice app on your smartphone.
 Calls to anywhere in the U.S. and Canada are free.
-To make calls to any other place (international calls), you will need to purchase Google Voice credits to make cheap international calls.
-See Choose Your Google Number to get a Google Voice number.
+To make calls to any other place (international calls), you will need to purchase Google Voice credits to make cheap international calls (rates are currently cheaper than Skype).
+See How to Get a Google Voice Phone Number to get a Google Voice number.

 Making Free U.S. & Canada Calls